Nondiscrimination, Anti-Harassment and Equal Opportunity

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") endeavors to foster an educational and working environment that provides equal opportunity to all members of the university community.
-The university expressly prohibits discrimination and/or harassment by any member of the university community on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability or veteran status.
+The University of Texas Health Science Center at Houston (“university”) is committed to providing a working and learning environment free from discrimination and harassment.
+The university prohibits discrimination and/or harassment by any member of the university community on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender identity or expression, veteran status or any other basis prohibited by law.
 No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the university or any of its component entities on any basis prohibited by applicable law or university policy.

 To help achieve an environment free from prohibited discrimination and harassment, the university provides any individual who believes he or she has been subjected to discrimination or harassment a complaint process to address his or her concerns.